 Computer Science is the study of abstractions and algorithmic processes and how they can be applied to fulfill human information needs.
 The department of mathematical sciences offers a complete range of courses, with majors and minors available in Computer Science, Data Science, and Mathematics, as well as courses in statistics for additional breadth.
-The department adheres to its belief that the mathematical sciences and the habits of mind that they engender are components of a fine liberal arts education
+The department adheres to its belief that the mathematical sciences and the habits of mind that they engender are components of a fine liberal arts education.